 When you turn to the law firm of The Colwell Law Group, LLC, you will be represented by a team of child custody lawyers with more than 20 years of combined experience.
 When it comes to complicated issues like grandparents’ rights, experience makes a big difference.
 It means that we know exactly what opportunities are available, how to spot those opportunities and how to make them work for you.
 To learn more about your potential rights to your grandchild, schedule a consultation with an experienced Albany grandparents’ rights lawyer.

-When Can Grandparents Exercise Their Rights in Albany?
+When Can Grandparents Exercise Their Rights in Albany, New York?

 Where either or both parents of a minor child residing within this state are deceased, or where circumstances show conditions that merit intervention, a grandparent may apply to the court for visitation of their grandchild.